davekinkead/thesis/chapters/03/lit-review.md

 "Supervised learning problems are thus a form of enumerative induction" (p7)

-"Instead, the goal of unsupervised learning is knowl- edge discovery" (p7)
+"Instead, the goal of unsupervised learning is knowledge discovery" (p7)

 "from the point of view of the philosophy of science, data science arguably does offer a new mode of inquiry insofar as we are now routinely handling population datasets directly or sample sizes so immense, such as in our NYC Taxi dataset, that they behave like population data." (p9)